Qantas94Heavy/autopilot-pp/source/README.md

 Release Notes
 -------------

+ - Fixes several bugs with loading and PAPI functioning
+ - Reduce the size of Autopilot++ with smaller embedded audio file

+### Changes in v0.9.0 (last version)

 This version now supports the Cesium version of GEFS.

 Also, the README file is now converted to an HTML file for easier viewing.